 I ended up going with the one on the left.

-I gathered up the rest of the items needed for this project.
+I gathered up the rest of the items needed for this ramp project for my aging pet.
 I grabbed a scrap piece of plywood and a piece of a piano hinge left over from another project.

 I drilled small pilot holes in the plywood and the cabinet door so I could secure the piano hinge.
 I only put in a couple of screws on each board so I could do a dry fit.

 This is the dry fit.
-I decided it may work better if I switched the hinge to be on the bottom side instead of the top side.
+I decided the aging pet ramp may work better if I switched the hinge to be on the underneath side of the cabinet door instead of the top side.

 After securing all of the screws, I found out the hard way that they protruded on the back side of the plywood. (note the small red finger print) To protect fingers and the fabric on the couch I cut a paint stick to size and glued it over the points of the screws.